Becoming

 Finally the ears look decent and they're staying in place.
 At last.

-I hot-glued fur to the headband to make a tighter fit and to keep the plastic from digging into my head.
+I hot-glued fur to the headband to make a tighter fit and to keep the

 They fit much nicer now and don't flop around as much.